dhinojosa/nix-sandbox-reproducible-builds/README.md

 1. Go to the _pinning_ directory and view the _default.nix_ file.
 2. Notice that `pkgs` is pointing to a fixed version of `nixpkgs`.
 This is a reproducible build.
 It will always use the same version of `nixpkgs`.
-3. The versions of packages in this _default.nix_ will always be tired to the same version of `nixpkgs`.
+3. The versions of packages in this _default.nix_ will always be tied to the same version of `nixpkgs`.

-#### Demo 4.2: Pinning nixpkgs with a different channels
+#### Demo 4.2: Pinning nixpkgs with a different channel

 1. Go to the _pinning-dual-channels_ directory and view the _default.nix_ file.
 2. Notice in this example, we are using different channels for different packages.